brayden-drummond/MFE-intern-project/firmware-components/readme.md

 - Run `npm install my-component --save`
 - Add an import to the npm packages `import my-component;`
 - Then you can use the element anywhere in your template, JSX, html etc

+### Running the pipeline
+When changes have been pushed and you are creating a pull request, you will need to run the pipeline to test, build and deploy the firmware components build folder to an Azure CDN.
+When the pipeline gets to the deploy stage, you will need to select the job in Azure pipelines and follow the instruction to log in.
+You should receive a code and relevant link in this stage in the Azure Pipeline to activate the Azure CLI.
+Once the Azure CLI has been activated, you should see the build files being pushed into the Azure blob storage.